Hello Monsters World Tour: Background and development

 On November 18, 2024, YG Entertainment announced that Babymonster would be embarking on their first world tour titled "Hello Monsters" in January of the following year, with shows scheduled to take place across Asia and the United States.

 On January 6, YG added Singapore, Hong Kong, and Bangkok to the tour.
 On January 13, YG added Ho Chi Minh City and Jakarta to the tour.
 On January 20, 2025, two additional dates for Kuala Lumpur on June 21 and in Taipei on June 28, were revealed.

 On March 3, an additional tour leg across North America was announced.

 On May 9, YG Entertainment announced that member Rami will be going on hiatus to focus on her health and thus will not be joining the Babymonster Asia tour.

 Commercial performance

-According to the Korea Performing Arts Box Office Information System (KOPIS), the shows at the KSPO Dome in South Korea sold a total of 20,349 tickets, including 10,113 tickets on day 1 and 10,236 tickets on day 2, and grossed an estimated ₩3.36 billion in ticket revenue.
+According to the Korea Performing Arts Box Office Information System (KOPIS), the shows at the KSPO Dome in South Korea sold a total of 20,349 tickets, including 10,113 tickets on day 1 and 10,236 tickets on day 2, which grossed an estimated ₩3.36 billion in ticket revenue.